semaphoreci/docs/language-javascript-and-nodejs_5bdc260a2c7d3a01757ab9c3.md

 ## Supported Node.js versions

+Node.js is available out-of-the-box on Semaphore via [Linux][ubuntu-javascript] and [macOS][macos-javascript] operating system images.
+See these pages for details on currently available versions and additional tools that are available.

+You can also run JavaScript projects by defining a [Docker-based Semaphore agent][docker-env].

-Semaphore uses [nvm](https://github.com/creationix/nvm) to manage Node.js
+On Linux, Semaphore uses [nvm](https://github.com/creationix/nvm) to manage Node.js versions.
-versions.
 Any version installable with `nvm` is supported by Semaphore.
 By default, version 8.11 of Node.js is pre-installed on the Semaphore VM.